adobe/bot_army_cookbook/src/recipes/share-data-between-bots.md

 album invite to join, and if it doesn't find one, it will create an album and put the invite in `SharedData` for the other bots to use.

-Or as a small, yet significant variant, maybe you have a test where one bot creates an album, puts the invite id in `SharedData`, and then another bot joins it.

-These sound like very reasonable test cases.
+This sounds like very reasonable test cases.
 But beware, here be dragons!

 The problem is that as soon as you have multiple bots, running at the same time, trying to access the same shared resource, you have opened the box to all the